Radiolab: History

+The original version of Radiolab was a three-hour weekly show on New York City radio station WNYC's AM signal.
+Abumrad, a freelancer for WNYC, produced and hosted the show, which presented documentary radio work in an original style.
+Dean Cappello, then the chief content officer of WNYC Radio, told The New York Times that it was conceived back in 2002 as a space for experimentation and also as a way to fill a "blank space" on the station’s Sunday-night schedule.

-Having majored in experimental music composition and production at Oberlin College, Jad Abumrad worked for New York City Pacifica affiliate WBAI before landing a job freelancing for National Public Radio (NPR).
-In 2002 he produced a series of post-9/11 radio documentaries called 24 Hours at the Edge of Ground Zero, and regularly contributed material to Studio 360, both for WNYC.
-The first weekly episodes of Radiolab aired in May 2002, and each compiled two hours' worth of NPR stories around a particular theme with between-story commentary from Jad Abumrad.
-These themes were not necessarily science-related, but tackled issues such as the death penalty, religious fundamentalism and politics in Africa and the Middle East.
+The early themed episodes were not always science-related, but tackled issues such as the death penalty, religious fundamentalism and politics in Africa and the Middle East.

-In 2003 Abumrad was given an assignment to interview ABC News science reporter Robert Krulwich and the two men discovered they had a lot in common: both were alumni of Oberlin College (though 25 years apart), and both had worked at WBAI before moving on to WNYC and NPR.
-They became fast friends and began collaborating on experimental radio pieces, the first of which they sent to Ira Glass for a proposed Flag Day episode of This American Life.
-"It was horrible", Glass said of the tape in an interview with Abumrad and Krulwich.
-"It's just amazing that you were able to put together such a wonderful program after that."
+In 2003, Abumrad was given a freelance assignment by WNYC to interview ABC News science reporter Robert Krulwich and the two men discovered they had a lot in common: both were alumni of Oberlin College (though 25 years apart), and both had worked at WBAI before moving on to WNYC and NPR.
+They became fast friends and began collaborating as co-hosts on experimental radio pieces — initially outside of Radiolab.
+In 2003, they sent their first piece to radio producer Ira Glass for a proposed Flag Day episode of This American Life.
+The 2-minute piece, which never aired on This American Life, was included in the 2008 Radiolab episode “Jad and Robert: The Early Years.”
+In the episode Abumrad and Krulwich interview Glass, and ask him his recollection of the piece.
+"It was horrible", Glass said.
+In an interview with Abumrad and Krulwich, Glass said: "I never would have put the two of you together on anything again… It's just amazing that you were able to put together such a wonderful program after that."

-Not to be dissuaded, Abumrad and Krulwich continued to collaborate.
-By 2004 Radiolab had become an hour-long, science-themed program characterized by Abumrad's unique sound design style, and Robert Krulwich appeared as a "guest host" on a program about time in early June.
-By the following episode ("Space", aired two weeks later), they were co-hosts, launching into the program's first official season in 2005.
+In 2003, Abumrad was joined on Radiolab by Executive Producer Ellen Horne, whom Abumrad credits with breathing life into the show.
+They developed the show, and by January 2004, Radiolab had become an hour-long, science-themed program characterized by Abumrad's unique sound design style.
+The program was then still considered experimental.
+In June 2004, Robert Krulwich appeared as a "guest host" on an episode titled "Time."
+By the following episode ("Space", aired two weeks later), they were co-hosts.
+In 2005, the program had its first official season, with five episodes, on WNYC.
+The program gained national distribution soon after.
+Live shows were introduced in 2008.

-Formerly distributed nationally by NPR, WNYC began distributing the show in 2015.
-The change was noticeably marked by the omission of NPR's name in the show's opening audio sequence after the tagline, "You're listening to Radiolab...from WNYC."
+Initially distributed nationally by NPR, WNYC began distributing the show in 2015.
+The change was marked by the omission of NPR's name in the show's opening audio sequence after the tagline, "You're listening to Radiolab...from WNYC."

-Robert Krulwich retired from his role as co-host in February 2020.
-In September of the same year, Lulu Miller and Latif Nasser were named co-hosts, succeeding the role of Krulwich.
+Horne left RadioLab in 2015, and Krulwich retired as co-host in February 2020.
+That September, Lulu Miller and Latif Nasser became co-hosts, succeeding Krulwich.
+In January 2022, Abumrad announced his retirement from Radiolab, handing over the reins to co-hosts Miller and Nasser.
+The podcast offers a subscription called The Lab with which listeners can directly support the production.